isaiahehlert/Portfolio/Projects/Class-03-Network-Security/Hands-on-labs.md

 ### 🔍 Files Submitted:
 - 📝 [Final Completed Incident Report](./Final_Completed_Cybersecurity_Incident_Report_All_Steps.docx)
 - 📄 [Blank Incident Report Template](./Cybersecurity-incident-report-network-traffic-analysis.docx)
+*(Note: GitHub cannot preview .docx files.
+Click "Download" in the upper-right corner to view.)*

 ### 📌 Summary
 The report captures a full analysis of a “destination port unreachable” issue linked to failed DNS queries over UDP.
 The ICMP response logs were used to isolate the root cause and propose remediation steps.
 This document demonstrates hands-on protocol analysis and incident response.